 Auburn City Schools will offer a student the opportunity to pursue Credit Advancement as an alternative to the traditional Carnegie Unit approach to course completion.
 For a student to be eligible for Credit Advancement they must complete a Request for Credit Advancement form signed by the parent/legal guardian, and high school counselor.
-End-of-Course Assessments are administered twice annually-at the end of the first semester and the end of the second semester.
+End-of-Course Assessments are administered twice annually-at the end of the first and second semester.